OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Additional considerations

 Avoid accessing the Document Object Model (DOM) directly or indirectly (for example, using jQuery) from your custom function.
-On Excel for Windows, where custom functions use the [JavaScript runtime](custom-functions-runtime.md), custom functions cannot access the DOM.
+In Excel on Windows, where custom functions use the [JavaScript runtime](custom-functions-runtime.md), custom functions cannot access the DOM.

 ## Next steps
 Learn how to [perform web requests with custom functions](custom-functions-web-reqs.md).